ClassicFaithful/.github/profile/README.md

 ## Classic Faithful is an official continuation of Vattic's 1.8 Faithful resource pack for Minecraft.
 Not only do we have the original 32x Programmer Art resource pack, but we've expanded to 32x Jappa textures and 64x as well.

-# All of our work is free, open source, and without any ads or data collection.
+# All of our work is free, open sourced, and without any ads or data collection.

 Prefer a more detailed look?
 Check out our sister project Faithful here: https://faithfulpack.net